How to use correct resume keywords?

-For example, if the company identifies itself as "innovative" one power word you might incorporate into your resume is "innovate" or "innovative"
+For example, if the company identifies itself as "innovative" you must consider including this verb in your resume.

 3) Popular Skill Words

-HIRATION PROTIP: Some companies update their list of 'banned keywords' frequently.
-These lists typically include examples like "hardworking" or "teamplayer".
-Be careful as they can lower your ATS score.
+HIRATION PRO-TIP: Some companies update their list of 'banned keywords' frequently.
+These lists typically include examples like "hardworking" or "team player".
+Be careful as they can lower your ATS rank.

 5) Industry Buzzwords and Jargon.

-Accurate usage of these jargons showcases knowledge and possible possession of necessary hard skills.
-However, make sure you research your industry keywords before using them in your resume to prevent misuse.
+Accurate usage of this jargon showcases the knowledge and possible possession of necessary hard skills.
+However, make sure you research your industry resume keywords before using them in your resume.

 Why Use Resume Keywords?

 Recruiters use them to make the process of perusing through resumes simpler, owing to the high volumes they receive.
-Resume eywords helps in highlighting necessary skills and qualifications through the page.
+Resume keywords help in highlighting necessary skills and qualifications.

-Resume keywords can be easily tracked by Applicant Tracking Systems (ATS) which help screen applications by scoring them according to keywords.
-An ATS also eliminates resumes that are missing important keywords.
+Resume keywords can be easily tracked by Applicant Tracking Systems (ATS resume checker) which helps screen applications by scoring them based on their keyword usage.

 Certain resume keywords can reflect a firm and impressive personality of yourself.
-Words such as the following are often used for the benefit of standing out to the hiring manager.
-For example:
+The following words are often used to stand out to the hiring manager: